ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

     or by the `crit` Header Parameter value, and that the values of those parameters are also understood and supported.

-1. Determine the Key Management Mode employed by the algorithm specified by the
+1. Determine the Key Management Mode employed by the algorithms specified by the Header Parameters.
-    `alg` (algorithm) Header Parameter.
+    If `alg` is not a JOSE-HPKE algorithm then the Key Management Mode is determined by the `alg` value.
+    If `alg` is a JOSE-HPKE algorithm then when the `enc` value is `int`, the Key Management Mode is HPKE Integrated Encryption;
+    if `alg` is a JOSE-HPKE algorithm then when the `enc` value is not `int`, the Key Management Mode is HPKE Key Encryption.

 1. Verify that the JWE uses a key known to the recipient.